Looking For The Best Robot Vacuum For Hardwood Floors?

 When looking for a robotic vacuum for hardwood floors, there are three types of robots to consider:

-- Robotic Vacuums: These use a combination of brushes and vacuum suction to suck dust and debris from your floor.
-But they cannot clean pet urine or sticky spills.
+- Robotic Vacuums.
+These vacuums use a combination of brushes and vacuum suction to suck dust and debris from your floor; however, they cannot clean pet urine or sticky spills.

-In addition to selecting the right type of vacuum/mop, you also should consider whether you need a model with programmable/intelligent features such as intelligent navigation and remote smartphone control or a more basic (and cheaper) unit that you control when you’re home.
+In addition to selecting the right type of vacuum/mop, you also should consider whether you need a model with programmable/intelligent features such as intelligent navigation and remote smartphone control or a more basic (and cheaper) unit that you control when you are home.